patiencemanzen/Filtan/README.md

 }
 ```

-So now you have your filters function to be applied when new AirplaneModel query called!,
+So now you have your filters function to be applied when a new AirplaneModel query is called!

-We need to communicate to model and tell that we have it filters, so that we can call it anytime!!,
+We need to communicate to the model and tell them that we have filters so that we can call it anytime!!,
-So let use filterable trait to enable filter builder.
+So let's use a filterable trait to enable filter builder.

 ```PHP
 namespace App\Models;